Doctor of Business Administration (DBA)

 Choose one of the following:

 Consulting experience supervised by a faculty member as well as an on-site supervisor.
 Students will integrate content and skills from the doctoral program into a consulting setting.
-Possible practicum placements include at a college or university or a community college; acting as a trainer in a business setting of your choice.
+Possible practicum locations include corporations, non-profits, or client-based companies.
+Practicum can be completed at the student’s work location and taken over more than one semester with Coordinator approval.
 Graded on a pass/fail basis.

 Complete the following: